-- Compared with most business owners, this model provides a better perspective of what customers want because the owners are the people working with the customers every day.
-So decisions are based less on theory or intuition or number crunching and more on knowing what the customers need and want from working with them every day, which is a big advantage over other companies.
+- Compared with most coffee shop business owners, this model provides a better perspective of what customers want because the owners are the people working with the customers every day.
+So decisions are based less on theory or intuition or number crunching and more on knowing what the customers need and want from working with them every day, which is a big advantage over other coffee shops or coffee businesses.

 - Worker decision making about the workplace is quite powerful from both a business perspective and also it makes everybody happier personally.

 How to select co-workers for Your Coffee Co-Op